spookysalsa/medermade.github.io/week-1/6-tracking-changes/README.md

 `git push origin master`

-`origin` refers to the repository on your local machine, and `master` is the remote branch you want to push to.
+`origin` refers to the remote location (in this case your repository on Github), and `master` is the branch you want to push to.

 Go to your fork on GitHub to see your changes live!